 Went there on Saturday 09/07 and they asked me to come after Monday as they were expecting a truck of equipments.
 Went there today afternoon and once again same reply - sorry we are out of stock!
 The store is 15 miles from my location and its a big headache to unplug all cables, remove cable ties, move the TV rack and then put them back at the end of the day.
 Have already done it 3 times now and am really really frustrated.
 I really want to see HD but not sure about visiting again unless I am sure of availability HD boxes.

 How can I ensure that an HD box is available in store?
 Can someone please help or guide?

-After I sent an email to email@example.com I got a very quick response from Comcast.
+After I went here I got a very quick response from Comcast.
 They called me and discussed the issue.
 Steven from Comcast was very helpful and he shipped an HD box to me the same day.
 I received the box yesterday and got it activated.
 Thank you Comcast for resolving this and for giving us a forum where we can voice our issues.